noahjustinsure/sftp-gcs/README.md

 ## Usage

 -  First create `.env` in the root file, see description of the variables below.
+-  Add user data.
+See `users.example.json` for examles.
 -  `npm install`
 -  `npm run build && npm start` OR `npm run dev`